MrMicrowaveOven/AlgorithmsCurriculum/mass-applying/job-boards.md

   * [Underdog][underdog] (New York only)
   * [White Truffle][white-truffle]

-* Word of caution about AngelList: companies can see how many other companies you've expressed interest in over the last 30 days.
+\* A Word of caution about AngelList: companies can see how many other companies you've expressed interest in over the last 30 days.
 Pace yourself.

 ##Communities
 These online communities post job boards on the first of each month.
 Set a reminder in your calendar to look out for these.